-President Trump's administration has been marked by a reduction in the number of proposed regulations actively being pursued by the Department of Transportation, and a split Congress has contributed to regulatory stagnation.
-However, trucking is highly regulated, and several regulations-or changes to existing regulations-will come into play over the next few years.
+President Trump's administration has been marked by a reduction in the number of proposed regulations actively being pursued by the Department of Transportation.
+This trend follows an executive order issued by President Trump in his second week in office stating that for every new regulation submitted to the Federal Register. government agencies must identify two regulations that should be repealed.
+A split Congress has also contributed to regulatory stagnation.
+However, trucking is highly regulated, and several regulations-or changes to existing regulations will come into play over the next few years.